 Remember to keep the pitch simple.
 “We’re so glad you came in today.
 Would you mind reviewing our business on Google?
 Your feedback helps us know how we did today, and how we can deliver an even better experience for you next time.”

 Or: “If you enjoyed your visit today… we love getting reviews on Google.”
 Receptive customers will think about writing a Google review even if this is one of the few things you train your employees to say in post-transactional situations.

 By keeping your employees invested in the company’s success you create a system of trust and loyalty with their positive behavior.
-This mindest also helps your business achieve higher adoption rates of the software or technology in which you may have invested.
+This mindest also helps your business achieve higher and easier adoption rates of the software or technology in which you may have invested.

 Stay responsive.
 We can’t emphasize enough the importance of responding to reviews.
 According to a study by Harvard Business Review, businesses begin to get 12 percent more reviews when they start responding to existing ones.
 Responsiveness also leads to an increase in overall ratings by 0.12 stars.